List of web archiving initiatives

-This article contains a list of Web archiving initiatives worldwide.
+This article contains a list of web archiving initiatives worldwide.
 For easier reading, the information is divided in three tables: web archiving initiatives, archived data, and access methods.

+Some of these initiatives may or may not make use of several web archiving file formats and/or their own proprietary file formats.

-This Wikipedia page was originally generated from the results obtained for the research paper A survey on web archiving initiatives published by the Arquivo.pt (the Portuguese web-archive) team.
+This Wikipedia page was originally generated from the results obtained for the research paper A survey on web archiving initiatives, published by the Arquivo.pt (the Portuguese web-archive) team at the time.